Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Results and discussion

 To quantify this statement, we compare these results to theory.
-In Ref. \cite{Goldie2013}, the authors numerically study the kinetic equations describing the phonon and quasiparticle distribution functions in a non-equilibrium state \cite{Chang1977a}.
+In Ref. \cite{Goldie2012}, the authors numerically study the kinetic equations describing the phonon and quasiparticle distribution functions in a non-equilibrium state \cite{Chang1977a}.
 The readout power effects are included via a microwave drive term \cite{Eliashberg1972, Ivlev1973}, which is proportional to the quasiparticle-photon coupling constant $c_{phot}^{qp}$.
-The authors of Ref. \cite{Goldie2013} implicitly determine $c_{phot}^{qp}$ by equating the absorbed power by the quasiparticles ($P_{abs}^{qp}$) to the power lost due to inelastic scattering (both quasiparticle-phonon scattering and recombination).
+The authors of Ref. \cite{Goldie2012} implicitly determine $c_{phot}^{qp}$ by equating the absorbed power by the quasiparticles ($P_{abs}^{qp}$) to the power lost due to inelastic scattering (both quasiparticle-phonon scattering and recombination).
 They take $P_{abs}^{qp}$ as input parameter in the model.
 The dissipated power density in a resonator can be calculated as \cite{Gao2008a}

 If $Q_i$ is dominated by quasiparticle losses (i.e. $Q_i=Q_i^{qp}$), $P_{abs}^{qp}$ is equal to $P_{abs}$ and can be obtained from measurements.
 The power lost due to inelastic scattering is obtained from the numerical calculations.\\ This results in two regimes.
 At high bath temperatures, thermal quasiparticles are redistributed to higher energies due to $P_{abs}^{qp}$, away from $\Delta$, and $Q_i$ increases ('redistribution regime').
-At low bath temperatures, the excess quasiparticles induced by $P_{abs}^{qp}$ dominate and $Q_i$ decreases ('quasiparticle creation regime').
+At low bath temperatures, $P_{abs}^{qp}$ induces excess quasiparticles and $Q_i$ decreases ('quasiparticle creation regime').
 These two regimes are experimentally observed in Ref. \cite{deVisser2014b}.
-The dependence of $\omega_0$ on $P_{int}$ was also measured there, which was much stronger than expected from the excess quasiparticle density.
+The dependence of $\omega_0$ on $P_{int}$ was observed to be much stronger than expected from the excess quasiparticle density \cite{deVisser2014b}.
 This was later identified as a nonlinear kinetic inductance effect \cite{Semenov2016,Semenov2020a}.\\ Here, we focus on the quasiparticle creation regime.
 In \cref{fig:nqpsat}(a), we show the excess quasiparticle density, $n_{qp}^{ex} = n_{qp} - n_{qp}^T$, from \cref{fig:results}(b) as a function of the absorbed power density ($P_{abs}/V$, see \cref{eq:Pabs}).\\